statico/ian-stack-2025/README.md

 - **Flexible** - It should be easy and quick to add functionality
 - **Strong typing** - Types should be available at all layers, frontend and backend
-- **Best practices** - Use Prettier and ESLint to automatically enforce code uniformity
+- **Best practices** - Use BiomeJS to automatically enforce code uniformity
 - **Testable** - The app should be testable with unit tests and E2E browser tests
 - **Maintainable** - Use migrations for database changes and minimize dependencies
 - **Updateable** - Keeping the dependencies up to date should be easy